Know Before You Go

 The following information should be used as a guideline only.
 For specific arrival instructions applicable to your itinerary, please consult your Travel Documents.

-For guests who have made independent flight plans, but did purchase transfers on the day of embarkation through Holland America Line, you must advise us of your air schedule at least 14 days prior to arrival to receive the transfer service.
+Guests with independent flight plans, who have purchased transfers on the day of embarkation through Holland America Line, must advise us of your air schedule at least 14 days prior to arrival to receive the transfer service.

 Some countries impose an arrival or departure tax, which cannot be included on an airline ticket.
 In most cases this is paid by each guest upon check-in and may have to be paid in the local currency.